 We are a registered participant in the All Ireland Pollinator Action Plan run by Biodiversity Ireland.
 This includes managaing 5 hectares as an old fashioned wildflower summer hay meadow, protecting and enhancing hedgerows, limiting the use of herbicides, putting in planters and small herb gardens and allowing marginal areas to grow and flower.
 WONDERFUL for the BEES.

-We have opened up an Eco-Base based around Charles Darwin’s cabin on board HMS Beagle where you can make bird and bat boxes to hang up on the site or take home.
-And do a whole range of environmental awareness activities.
+We have opened up our Charles Darwin Eco-Base in a replica of his cabin on board HMS Beagle where you can make bird and bat boxes to hang up on the site or take home.
+And do a whole range of environmental education & awareness activities.
 The cabin also serves as a bird hide overlooking an array of bird feeders.
+FANTASTIC…….

-Brilliant news a second badger set has been discovered on the site while we were putting up the Cat’s Eye Night Hike route.
+INCREDIBLE……. another badger set has been discovered on the site of our Native woodland.
 It is in a nice secluded place surrounded by gorse so unlikely to get disturbed.

-Vikings the movie has been filming at Lough Dan so we have decided to give the BARN our wet weather shelter a make over and are turning it into a “Viking Long House”.
+Vikings the movie has been filming again at Lough Dan so we have decided to give the BARN our wet weather shelter a make over and are turning it into a “Viking Long House”.
 We have added a small log cabin for use by volunteers as a woodland and forestry hut.

 We have set up a small “wild” Campsite suitable for a patrol up the hill at the very edge of the site.
 Great views of the lake and surrounding area.
 A nice place if you want to get away from it all.
 We have also met with the National Parks wildlife ranger and agreed on some areas in the park where wild-camping is permitted.